Skip to content

 Emphasize GRACE, not works (Ephesians 2:8-9)

-Don't PRESSURE decision (Holy Spirit convicts—John 16:8)
+Don't PRESSURE a decision (the Holy Spirit convicts, John 16:8)

 Teach REPENTANCE with faith (not just 'believe')